viveksinghggits/akcess/README.md

 specified in the `akcess allow` command.

 Whenever we create a Kubernetes resource, we annotate it with a key `allow.akcess.id` and value to be a `UUID`.
-The set of resources that have been created or the number of time `akcess allow` has been run can be figured out by running
+The set of resources that have been created or the number of times `akcess allow` has been run can be figured out by running

 ```